willdunlop/next-mosaic/README.md

 ### Build the project

 To build the project, simply run `npm run build` and Nextjs will begin it's build process.
-This will provide you with a production ready build which can be launched in the next step
+This will provide you with a production ready build which can be launched in the next step.

+### Copy the .env file
+In order for environemnet variables to be exposed to the app, a copy of the file `.env.example` must be made.
+This file can be found in the root of the project and it's copy needs to be renamed to `.env.local`. `env.local` must also reside in the root of the project.
 ### Serve the production build

 Running the command `npm start` will serve a production build of the app which can then be visited by going to `http://localhost:3000` in your web browser.